maennchen/iona/README.md

 end
 ```

-Install it with `mix deps.get` and don't forget to add it to your applications list:
+Install it with `mix deps.get` and don't forget to add it to your applications list if using
+an older version of Elixir:

 ```elixir
 def application do